wingsuit-designsystem/wingsuit/docs/src/pages/configurations/preset-webpack/index.md

 };
 ```

-Place your `preset` file wherever you want, if you want to share it far and wide you’ll want to make it its own package.
+Place your `preset` file wherever you want.
+If you want to share it far and wide, you’ll want to make it its package.